sanyuan0704/island.js/docs/en/api/config-basic.md

 - Type: `string`
 - Default: `"Island"`

-The title of the site.
+The title of site.
 This will be used as the title of the home page and the title of the HTML document.
 For example:

 ```js
 import { defineConfig } from 'islandjs';